 Mendix Cloud Version – Mendix Cloud v3/Mendix Cloud v4

 At the bottom of the page there are three overview sections.
-These are described below in section 2.4, Overviews
+These are described below in the Overviews section.

 On the right side of the screen, you can find the following action buttons: